ms-jpq/chadtree/docs/ARCHITECTURE.md

 No futher messages can be processed until the previous ones have.

-`nvim` never blocks for the notifications.
+`nvim` never blocks on the notifications.
 The CHADTree client has no blocking API.

 ## Parallelism